 A. In the event of a dispute between a consumer and the Cooperative regarding any bill for electric service, the Cooperative will promptly investigate as required by the particular case, and report the results thereof to the consumer, along with its position on the matter.
 The investigation will include a supervisory review of the issue.
 In the event the consumer is not satisfied with the results of the Cooperative's investigation and position,a formal complaint may be submitted in writing to the CEO as provided in (Section 817), hereof.

 B. Notwithstanding any other section of these rules, for a period of no more than 60 days, the consumer shall not be required to pay the disputed portion of the bill which exceeds the amount of the consumer's average monthly bills at current rates, pending the completion of any investigations and resolution of the dispute.
 For the purposes of this rule only, the consumer's average monthly bills at current rates will be the average of the consumer's gross electric service billings for the preceding 12-month period.
 Where no previous usage history exists, consumption for calculating the average monthly usage will be estimated on the basis of usage levels of similar consumers and under similar conditions.

-When a consumer contacts the Cooperative concerning inability to pay a bill or need of assistance with their bill payment, the Cooperative or the Cooperative's representative will inform the consumer of all available alternative payment and payment assistance programs available from the Cooperative, such as arrangements, deferred payment plans, and energy assistance programs, as applicable, and of the eligibility requirements and procedure for applying for each.
+When a consumer contacts the Cooperative concerning inability to pay a bill or need of assistance with their bill payment, the Cooperative or the Cooperative's representative will inform the consumer of all available alternative payment and payment assistance programs available from the Cooperative, and of the eligibility requirements and procedure for applying for each.
 The Cooperative's representative will also endeavor to inform consumer as to available public assistance programs.

 In cases of meter tampering, bypassing, or other service diversion, the following methods of calculating amounts due the Cooperative during such periods of tampering, bypassing, or other service diversion, will be used: